September tours & orientations

-New graduate students are invited to an online demo of the amazing array of library resources from all of the science and engineering libraries at Stanford.
-Demos will be held in the Mackenzie Room on the 3rd floor of the Huang Center on:
+New graduate students are invited to a demonstration of the amazing array of library resources from all of the science and engineering libraries at Stanford.
+Demos will be held in the Nvidia Auditorium on the Terrace Level of the Huang Center on:

 You'll learn about research databases, books, e-journals, and more.
 You can also visit the Engineering Library's Gadget Bar and try out tablets and e-readers.